zabenn/scry-kingdom/README.md

 ## Features

-- Adds "Buy on Card Kingdom" buttons to the stores section on Scryfall card pages.
 - Shows Card Kingdom prices for both regular and foil versions.
-- Displays Card Kingdom prices inline on Scryfall card pages.
+- Shows prices inline in the prints section.

 ## Limitations